 We will be the only school on the site which makes it extra special for us.
 You can learn more about the site and it's facilities by visiting their pupil page.

 You will be sleeping in shared dormitories on site - these all range in size.
 Girls and boys dorms, showers and toilet facilities are completely separate from one another.
-You will be asked to provide your teachers with a short list of friends with whom you would like to share your dorm, and will make sure that you will be with at least one of these friends during your stay.
+You will be asked to provide your teachers with a short list of friends with whom you would like to share your dorm, and will do our best to make sure you are with at least one of these friends during your stay.

-Here is our provisional emploi du temps (timetable) to you give you an idea of the activities we will be doing.
+Here is last year's emploi du temps (timetable) to you give you an idea of the activities we will be doing.
 Our timetable is yet to be finalised.
 Use this online dictionary to help you understand the activities.

 Food is an important part of any visit to France.
 Burgundy is a particularly gastronomic region and during the trip you will get to try some of these foods during your meals at the centre.
 The exact menu will be a surprise!
 You will be having two full three course meals each day for lunch and dinner along with a continental style breakfast.
 A small snack is also served in the afternoon.